o3de/o3de.org/content/docs/learning-guide/tutorials/assets/physx-colliders.md

 ### Convex decomposition

 When you enable Decompose meshes for convex colliders, the input mesh is decomposed into convex parts.
-A convex hull is generated for each part and the convex hulls are process as a collider `.pxmesh` product asset.
+A convex hull is generated for each part and the convex hulls are processed as a collider `.pxmesh` product asset.
 In the following image, the input mesh (left) is decomposed in to 6 parts and convex hulls are generated for each part (right).
 The convex colliders provide a fairly accurate representation of the render mesh which may be sufficient in many scenarios.

 {{< image-width "/images/learning-guide/tutorials/assets/convex-decompose.png" "700" "An example of mesh decomposition with convex collider assets." >}}